How to Store Microgreens to Maximize Shelf Life

 Air Flow Over the Microgreens

-While the weak convection currents in the container help keep the microgreens dry, too much airflow will desiccate and remove moisture from the microgreens.
+While the weak convection currents in the container helps keep the microgreens dry, too much airflow will desiccate and remove moisture from the microgreens.

 Therefore, the container needs to be covered.